ammar-tanwar/bloglearnbay/posts/top-data-science-certifications-in-2023-exclusive-to-banking-professionals.md

 ---
-title: Top Data Science Certifications In 2022 - Exclusive To Banking Professionals
+title: Top Data Science Certifications In 2023 - Exclusive To Banking Professionals
-desc: "Do you hold a finance or banking background?
-These 5 data science courses for banking professionals can make you eligible for a 400% hike..."
+desc: "If you are a finance or banking professional looking for a data science course that can increase your salary by 400%, then check out our list of the best data science certification programs and financial analytics training courses that will undoubtedly help you land a job at a top fintech company and advance your career opportunities."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/top-data-science-1.jpeg"
 date: "june 09, 2022"